OctopusDeploy/docs/docs/projects/version-control/config-as-code-reference.md

 Do not use credentials from a personal account.
 Select a shared or service account.
 When Octopus Deploy saves to your git repo, you will typically see the message `[User Name] authored and [Service Account] committed on [Date].`
 :::

-For the Password field, we recommend using a personal access token or using our Get Credentials feature.
+For the Password field, we recommend using a personal access token.
 We also recommend that you follow the principle of least privilege when selecting scopes or permissions to grant this personal access token.

 Git providers allow you to create an access token in different ways.
 The recommended _scope_ for each provider is listed in brackets.